-Want the performance of Metal in your OpenGL ES app on iOS and macOS?
+Protect your investment in OpenGL ES on iOS and macOS!

-Get Metal performance with OpenGL ES on iOS and macOS.
 MoltenGL is an implementation of the OpenGL ES 2.0 API that runs on Apple's Metal graphics framework.
-With MoltenGL, you get the performance benefits and added debugging and performance tuning capabilities of the Metal framework, while maintaining compliance with the proven OpenGL ES 2.0 API.
+MoltenGL provides many of the performance benefits of the Metal framework, while maintaining compliance with the proven OpenGL ES 2.0 API.
+And MoltenGL will continue to run your OpenGL ES application or game on future versions of iOS and macOS, should Apple remove OpenGL ES in the future.

 Draw up to 3x more content!